Thomas Dugdale, 1st Baron Crathorne: The Crichel Down affair

 When the Conservatives won the 1951 election, Churchill made Dugdale his Minister of Agriculture and Fisheries.

-Crichel Down was a piece of farmland in Dorset compulsorily bought by the government for defence use.
-Commander George Marten, whose wife Mary was the only child and heiress of the original owner of the land Lord Alington, wanted to buy the land back in the 1950s now that it was no longer used by the Ministry of Defence.
-However, the Ministry of Agriculture resisted, wishing to use the land for experimental farming in a time of rationing and agricultural development.
-Marten, a former equerry to the royal family, had very influential friends and stirred up much trouble in the local Conservative Party and on the government backbenches.
+Crichel Down was a piece of farmland in Dorset which had been bought compulsorily by the government for defence use.
+Commander George Marten, whose wife Mary was the only child and heiress of the original owner of the land, Lord Alington, wanted to buy the land back in the 1950s, because it was no longer used by the Ministry of Defence.
+However, the Ministry of Agriculture resisted, wanting to use the land for experimental farming in a time of rationing and agricultural development.
+Marten, a former equerry to the royal family, had very influential friends and stirred up considerable trouble in the local Conservative Party and on the government backbenches.
 There followed a public inquiry that criticised the department's decision and its civil servants, especially their methods, which were seen as an example of an over-powerful state.

-Finally, in 1954, Dugdale announced that Marten could buy the land back, and told the House of Commons he was resigning.
+In 1954, Dugdale announced that Marten could buy the land back, and told the House of Commons he was resigning, having been the responsible minister.